-Over the years I have been asked the question many times whether women are allowed to teach in church or have a leadership position in church or ministry.
-Those who ask me this question usually ask because of the following scripture, which according to them is very confusing, since this scripture often has been used by religious leaders to justify the fact that women among other things should not be in church leadership position.
-Yet, there are many Christians who believe that it is perfectly fine to have women teaching or being the pastor of a church, but when they are asked to give a scriptural explanation by those who question it, they have a very hard time doing so.
+Over the years, I have been asked the question many times whether women are allowed to teach or have a leadership position in church or ministry work.
+They usually ask because religious leaders have used the following scripture to claim that women should not be in church leadership positions.
+And when many other Christians believe that it is perfectly fine to have women teaching or being the pastor of a church, they get confused.

 Let’s clear out the misunderstanding!
-The apostle Paul who wrote this letter to the church in Ephesus did not forbid women from teaching.
-First of all, we know this because it was Paul who complimented and honored his co-worker in the ministry, Priscilla, who together with her husband Aquila, taught the preacher evangelist named Apollos.
+The Apostle Paul, who wrote this letter to the church in Ephesus, did not forbid women from teaching.
+We know this because it was Paul who complimented and honored his co-worker in the ministry, Priscilla, who together with her husband Aquila, taught a fellow evangelist named Apollos.

-Paul also refers to other women who held positions of responsibility in the church, like Phoebe, mentioned in the book of Romans, chapter 16:1-2 NLT:
+Paul also refers to other women, who held positions of responsibility in the church.
+Phoebe of Cenchrea was one of them.

 Our sister Phoebe, a deacon in the church in Cenchrea, will be coming to see you soon.
 Receive her in the Lord, as one who is worthy of high honor.
 Help her in every way you can, for she has helped many in their needs, including me.

-Paul continues to acknowledge many other women who worked for God in the ministry:
+Paul also acknowledged many other women, who worked for God in the ministry:

 So then, what did Paul really mean when he recommended that women at the Ephesus church should not teach men?